TeamSparkAI/toolvault/docs/regcache.md

 ### 2.2.
 How the Proxy Architecture Works

 1.  **Trusted Proxy Server (on Host):**
-      * You install and run a dedicated proxy server (e.g., Verdaccio for `npm`, devpi for `uv`) directly on your host machine.
+      * You install and run a dedicated proxy server (e.g., Verdaccio for `npm`, proxpi for `uv`) directly on your host machine.
       * This proxy has full, trusted write access to your persistent cache volume (e.g., `npm_cache_vol`, `uv_cache_vol`).
 2.  **Container Configuration:**
       * Your Docker containers are configured to fetch all their `npm` or `uv` packages **from this local proxy server's address** (e.g., `http://host.docker.internal:4873/`).